 7-4.
 Additional Training and Awareness

-In conjunction with other university departments, EWU will engage in ongoing prevention and awareness campaigns regarding sexual assault, domestic violence, relationship violence, and stalking.
+In conjunction with other University departments, EWU will engage in ongoing prevention and awareness campaigns regarding sexual assault, domestic violence, dating violence, and stalking.
 Awareness programs are intended to increase campus knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration.

 7-5.
 Training Materials